 - 1. The applicant shall present to the City of Bowie a revised transit study addressing the Bowie Regional Business Center's effect on Routes 197, 50, and 3 (US.
 Route 301), and their intersections.
 Until an alternate traffic study is accepted, the conclusions of the A-28 Bowie Special Treatment Area Traffic Study, are included herein, as follows: - a.
-A maximum of 245,000 square feet of office space development shall occur at the office space development shall occur at the Center with the existing transportation system.
+A maximum of 245,000 square feet of office space development shall occur at the office space development shall occur [sic] at the Center with the existing transportation system.
 This should be the first stage of the Bowie Center construction. - b.
 The proposed regional shopping center shall not be constructed until Stage II, when highway improvements are programmed and funded.

 The applicant requests deletion of this condition, as development within the Bowie New Town Center has been substantially completed.
 Nonetheless, the applicant has submitted a TIS, which analyzes the project's impact on MD 197, 50, and 3 (US 301) and their intersections, based on the additional development proposed with this application and in accordance with the approval criteria.
-The development of the site will be further limited, in accordance with the CDP, PPS, and SDP approvals, or their subsequent revisions, applying to the site.
-Staff has no objection to the deletion of this condition.
+The development of the site will be further limited, in accordance with the CDP, PPS, and SDP approvals, or their subsequent revisions, which apply to the site.
+This condition is recommended for deletion.